-One operating mode of the EZTag software performs concurrent erasing and programming.
-The advantage of this approach is speed; the overall programming time is dictated by the slowest part in the boundary-scan chain.
+One operating mode of the iMPACT software performs concurrent erasing and programming.
+The advantage of this approach is speed; the overall programming time is dictated by the slowest part in the Boundary Scan chain.
 Also, the total number of vectors required is optimized.
 The disadvantage of this approach is that the system must supply a peak operating current equal to that required by all parts being programmed or erased concurrently.
-For more information on how to use this feature in EZTag, please see the Xilinx EZTag User's Guide.
+For more information on how to use this feature in iMPACT, please see the Xilinx iMPACT User's Guide.

-Note: although XC9500 parts can be programmed concurrently, the current EZTag software does not generate an SVF file that supports this operation.
-The current EZTag generates an SVF file that bypasses all parts except the one being programmed.
+Note: although XC9500 parts can be programmed concurrently, the current iMPACT software does not generate an SVF file that supports this operation.
+The current iMPACT generates an SVF file that bypasses all parts except the one being programmed.